skyleryork/FrostCC/README.md

-# Fallout 4 Crowd Control MOD
+# Fallout 4: Frost Crowd Control MOD
-This repository holds the source code of the F4CC mod.
+This repository holds the source code of the FrostCC mod.

 For information about this MOD and how to use it see: [f4cc.kmrkle.tv/installation](https://f4cc.kmrkle.tv/installation)